 I'm a research scientist at Waabi, working to develop AI-first autonomous trucks.
 Concurrently, I'm a graduate student at the University of Toronto doing research on computer vision under the supervision of prof. Raquel Urtasun.
 My research interests lie in the intersection of classic computational geometry, vision and machine learning.

-Previously, I did my Master's at the University of Toronto with a thesis on extracting visual vehicle attributes from a self driving platform.
+Previously, I spent four years as a researcher at Uber Advanced Technologies Group (ATG) developing cutting edge perception algorithms.
+I did my Master's at the University of Toronto with a thesis on extracting visual vehicle attributes from a self driving platform.
 I did my Bachelor's degree at the Federal University of Espirito Santo (UFES) in Computer Engineering, writing my thesis on end-to-end learning of multiple object tracking.

 PhD in Computer Science

 MSc in Computer Science

 Existing LiDAR perception systems wait 100ms just to build a full sweep.
 StrObe instead does streaming detection from LiDAR packets and uses a spatial memory to leverage temporal information, achieving an end-to-end latency of 21ms (a 6x speedup!) and outperforming the state of the art in detection.

 DeepSignals: Predicting Intent of Drivers Through Visual Signals

 Turn signals and emergency flashers communicate intention of drivers for sudden events like lane changes and stops.
 Recognizing these signals provides valuable foresign to autonomous vehicles.
 In this paper, we propose to detect these signals by using a deep neural network that reasons about both spatial and temporal information.

 End-To-End Learning of Multi-Sensor 3D Tracking by Detection